 Schedule SC-300 Exam

-At the time of this writing, Microsoft launched the SC-300 exam in beta mode, if you would like to take the beta exam, please head over to this page and get access to the code which can give you an 80% discount.
+At the time of this writing, Microsoft launched the SC-300 exam in beta mode, if you would like to take the beta exam and receive the 80% discount*, use the code below when prompted for payment: SC300VANDALIA.
+You must register for the exam on or before March 15, 2021.
 The seats are offered on a first-come, first-served basis.
-You must register for the exam on or before March 8, 2021.

 Once you are ready, click Schedule exam here and take it online from the comfort of your home/office with proctor supervision.